Alexander on the Leftmedia (MSM)

 Now, I had been shooting since I was three years old, and anything with a target on it rouses my curiosity.
 So I thumbed through that newsletter, and discovered a small group of tireless Patriots under the leadership of a fellow named Reed Irvine.
 Seems they were intent on challenging the Mainstream Media (MSM) rhetoric, which masquerades as objective journalism.

 Reed’s pioneering effort to challenge the “Fourth Estate’s” loss of journalistic integrity was, in part, inspiration for launching of The Patriot Post online fifteen years later.

 Throughout history, the burden of keeping the flame of liberty bright has fallen on the shoulders of a few men and women.
-As Founding Patriot Samuel Adams noted, “It does not take a majority to prevail … but rather an irate, tireless minority, keen on setting brushfires of freedom in the minds of men.”
+As Founding Patriot Samuel Adams noted, “Let us consider, brethren, we are struggling for our best birthrights and inheritance… Let us disappoint the Men who are raising themselves on the ruin of this Country.”